 Don’t pay the ransom, Kyle recommends.
 Even if you do get your data back, you’ll just open yourself up to further attacks.
 And if you have a proper backup system in place, your data can be recovered after the malware is removed.

-4 Ways to Protect Your Business Against Phishing Attacks
+4 Ways to Prevent Phishing Attacks and Protect Your Business

 With some clients, TechGen works with KnowBe4, a firm that provides online training modules, reinforced by fake phishing campaigns to see how many employees learned the lesson.